 Guilty Pleasure Alert: Cookies or a Slice of Pizza!

 Have you ever tried to sleep after eating a heavy meal while you can still feel the food in your stomach making nasty noises?
 Well, you haven’t felt it alone!
 We have all gone through such fulfilling (haha!) yet uncomfortable experiences.
 Most people have felt their eyelids get heavy shortly after hogging down a large meal.
 It’s natural for that to happen and post-meal sleepiness or tiredness is not a cause for concern if it doesn’t interfere with a person’s lifestyle and daily habits. (excessive sleepiness is sometimes caused by an underlying health problem or sleep disorder)However, eating a meal right before you go to bed can have unhealthy and unsought consequences, like weight, indigestion, heartburn, etc. Let’s dive deeper into how eating before sleep affects your body:

 Eating a large meal close to bedtime leads to disturbed sleep.
 There’s a simple logic to how your body gains weight- here’s what!
 Your body is going to gain weight when you take in more calories than you are burning off.
 No matter what you eat, it is going to be like that.
 Well, going to sleep directly after you eat means your body doesn’t get the chance to burn off any of those calories that you just took in.
 This will ultimately lead to a cycle of unhealthy weight gain!

-Note: We all love late night munchies, don’t we?
-Be it a tub of ice cream or your favorite chips, it’s important to watch out for the kinds of snacks you munch on before sleeping!
+Note: We all love late-night munchies, don’t we?
+Be it a tub of ice cream or your favourite chips, it’s important to watch out for the kinds of snacks you munch on before sleeping!
 It’s best to stick to some yogurt or maybe easily digestible fruits.